 A homemade electrolyte drink is the best way to get this, as commercial drinks are full of sugar, artificial flavors and colors, and other junk.
 It is important not to drink too much water because plain water can further throw off your electrolyte balance by providing too much fluid and not enough sodium!

-If you are drinking as much as the “experts” say, so that your urine is clear and you are needing to go every hour or so, you are drinking too much!
-You may even feel thirstier and also like water isn’t hydrating you.
+If you are drinking as much as the “experts” say (so that your urine is clear) and you need to “go” every hour or so, then you are drinking too much!
+You may even feel thirstier and like water isn’t hydrating you.
 Your fluid to electrolyte ratio may be off.

 Homemade Electrolyte Drink Recipe